CommandMC/HeroicWiki/Rockstar-Games-from-Epic-Games.md

 To run GTAV on Mac, the free `wine-crossover` wine that can be installed with Heroic doesn't work.
 There are 2 options:

 - Using the paid version of Crossover
-- Using Whisky, check the guide on their site https://docs.getwhisky.app/game-support/grand-theft-auto-5.html
+- Using Whisky, check the guide on their site https://docs.getwhisky.app/game-support/grand-theft-auto-5.html (it might be similar using GPTK and winecfg instead of a bottle)

 > I haven't seen any confirmation of running Red Dead Redemption 2 on Mac, feel free to update this if that information is known